 A half-yearly newsletter "On Reflection" was started (which later graduated to an international quarterly magazine "Living Worship"), worship conferences were organised, and the rapidly-expanding Reflection team soon found its services in considerable demand throughout the UK.

-Although the organisation (as it was becoming, although always voluntary) branched out into the fields of drama, dance and film, music always remained a central activity, and over the years Reflection's musicians and singers created or produced and distributed a varied range of albums and cassettes under the banner:
+Although the organisation (as it was becoming, although always voluntary) branched out into the fields of drama, dance and film, music always remained a central activity, and over the years Reflection's musicians and singers created or produced and distributed a varied range of albums and cassettes on the Reflection label.
+Full details can be found on the separate Reflection Records page.

 Reflection's activities expanded widely, and there were two major presentations with a worship theme in the 70s, "Hosanna - A Portrait Of Jesus" and "Sonburst - A Search For Christmas", both of them in central London at the Central Hall, Westminster.